Composite vs pressure-treated deck: cost comparison

 Deck cost calculator →

 Estimates are planning ranges, not contractor quotes.
-We don't replace your contractor, your permit, or your inspector — always get two or three licensed local bids on an identical written scope before you build.
+We don't replace your contractor, your permit, or your inspector — always compare licensed local bids on an identical written scope before you build.